meghnaaallam/meghnaaallam/README.md

 **A few fun facts about me:**

-My friends tell me that I'm funny, give me any word and I'll come up with a song, bathroom dancer, a hard-core pun enthusiast
+My friends tell me that I'm funny, give me any word and I'll come up with a song

 ###  📫 How to reach me: